Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Introduction

+Note that $\beta$ is hidden in \eqref{eq:weak1} in the definition of $\dual{\cdot}{\cdot}_{\VV}$.
+Under the regularity assumptions in Definition~\ref{def:weak-p}, equality \eqref{P1.3} makes no sense when understood pointwise.
+Instead, this part of the boundary condition is hidden in the weak formulation \eqref{eq:weak1}.
+It can be derived pointwise only if the regularity of the data and solution is better; see Theorem~\ref{thm:main}.

-We are interested in maximal regularity of the weak solutions with respect to data of the problem, i.e. the right hand side functions $f$ and $g$, and the initial values $u_0$ and $v_0$.
-In order to state precise conditions for initial values we need to introduce spaces
+We are interested in the maximal regularity of weak solutions with respect to the problem data, i.e., the right hand side functions $f$ and $g$, and the initial values $u_0$ and $v_0$.
+In order to state the precise conditions for the initial values we need to introduce spaces

+The last space is the real interpolation space between $\X_0$ and $\X_1$.
+It turns out that this is the optimal (largest possible) space for the initial data to guarantee $L^q$-maximal regularity of solutions to the non-homogeneous abstract Cauchy problem; see \cite[Section~2.2.1]{Lunardi1995} for details.